Quodatum/xqdoca/README.md

 ## Usage

+`xqdoca -h` will display a summary of the options.

-XQDocA uses XML files to define the documentation task.
+XQDocA uses XML files to define documentation tasks.
 These typically use the extension `.xqdoca`

 For example the file `samples/dba.xqdoca`
 ```xml